Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 Best for: Families with toddlers to early elementary, multi-generational trips

 PV has the best Old Town feel of any beach destination in Mexico.
-Cobblestone streets, the Malecon waterfront promenade, Banderas Bay (one of the largest and calmest bays in the world).
+Cobblestone streets, the Malecon waterfront, Banderas Bay, which is one of the largest bays in the country and reliably calm.
 Resorts span every budget.
 The bay water is tame, perfect for young swimmers.

 Pros: walkable downtown, calm bay water, excellent food, easy international flights, lots of multi-bedroom condos for big families.
-Cons: November to April is the only reliably dry season, summer can be very hot and humid.
+Cons: November to April is the only reliably dry season, summer is hot and humid in a way that flattens kids.

 4. Sayulita and Riviera Nayarit